Corpus Inscriptionum Etruscarum

+2nd century BC funerary urn with Etruscan inscription aθ trepu tetinal ('Arnth [of the family] Trepu [of the clan] Tetinal').
+Bears the identifier 'CIE 4673' in the Corpus Inscriptionum Etruscarum.

 The Corpus Inscriptionum Etruscarum (Body of Etruscan inscriptions) is a corpus of Etruscan texts, collected by Carl Pauli and his followers since 1885.
 After the death of Olof August Danielsson in 1933, this collection was passed on to the Uppsala University Library.

 The CIE serves as a valuable reference index for many Etruscan texts, using a simple number system.
 For example, CIE 6 refers to the inscription mi avileś apianaś (I [am] of Avile Apiana.).
 There are other indices in existence as well.